MediaMonksMobile/FirestoreSyncIssue/README.md

 The second issue (see below) seems to be a known one but is not fixed yet, but we use this example to demonstrate it as well.

+**Update 2:**

+The second issue has been fixed.
+See https://github.com/firebase/firebase-ios-sdk/issues/1591.

 ## Requirements

 A Firestore project was set up for this example (`firestore-sync-issue-example`) and the corresponding